Hitlerjunge Quex (film): Plot

 Heini Völker is a teenage boy, living in poverty with his mother and father.
 Heini's father, a veteran of the Great War, is an out-of-work supporter of the Communist Party.
 The organizer for the local communist chapter, a man named Stoppel, befriends Heini and invites him to an outing in the country, promising him swimming, camping and games.
 Heini accepts and duly turns up at the railway station the next day.
 The Hitler Youth are also there, taking the same train.

 When the communists arrive at their own camp, there is only smoking, drinking, and dancing.
 Boys and girls play games like cards, unlike the games which Heini expected.
 Heini doesn't feel welcome, and wanders away.
 In another part of the forest, Heini comes across the Hitler Youth camping by a lake where they are holding a midsummer bonfire.
 Heini watches them from a distance, but is caught by them, and taken into the camp, but they recognise him as having travelled with the communists, and so they send him away as well.
-Heini sees them doing all the things that he hoped to participate in, i.e. camping and swimming.
+Heini sees them doing all the things in which he hoped to participate, i.e. camping and swimming.
 He is enamored by their singing.
 In the morning, Heini watches the Hitler Youth's morning activities, but Stoppel comes looking for him.
 He hides from Stoppel and instead catches a ride into town from a stranger.
 When Heini returns home, he tells his mother about the Hitler Youth, and sings one of their songs to her, but his father overhears it and beats him for it.

 Heini wants to join the Hitler Youth and visits one of the Hitler Youth members' home, promising to come to the opening of their new club house.
 However, he arrives late, just as the communists are attacking the Hitler Youth members.
 Even though he had nothing to do with the attack, he is among those arrested by the police.
 The police arrest some of the Hitler Youth, but no communists.
 When the police let him go, he is recognised by the Hitler Youth members, who accuse him of colluding with the communists during the attack.